Annual Student Immunization Record Review

 This important information is to help you report missing vaccination to Public Health.
 If the student's record is complete, you will not be contacted.

-Students four to six years of age receiving a second immunization record reminder notice
+• Students four to six years of age receiving a second immunization record reminder notice

 All missing records should be reported to Public Health by March 9, 2026.
 If we don't have all of your child's information, Public Health may contact you again for any missing information.

-Students seven to 17 years of age receiving a suspension order
+• Students seven to 17 years of age receiving a suspension order

-An order for suspension is only a warning.
+An order for suspension means that action is required to avoid school suspension.
 Students and their families have time to submit missing immunization records to Public Health before the suspension period begins.
+All missing records should be reported to Public Health by March 9, 2026.

-If missing immunization information was reported to Public Health after the "Order for Suspension from Attendance at School" was issued and mailed, students may still receive the suspension order.
-You can call Public Health at 905-688-8248 or 1-888-505-6074 ext.
-7425 to confirm if the suspension order is still in place.
+If you submitted missing immunization information after the "Order for Suspension from Attendance at School" was issued and mailed, you may still receive the suspension order.
+Call Public Health at 905-688-8248 or 1-888-505-6074 ext.
+7425 to confirm whether the suspension order is still in place.

 Key dates